 SSL (Secure Sockets Layer)

-If you’re still using SSL v3 or below, I feel bad for you son, you may have 99 problems but SSL shouldn’t be one of them.
-You should be using TLS v1.2 or 1.1 at minimum.
+If you’re still using SSL v3 or below, it is important to upgrade.
+You should be using TLS v1.2 or 1.1 at a minimum to ensure better security.

 SSL was the standard security protocol for disguising data in transit.
 It enabled sensitive information, e.g. credit card numbers, to be sent in encrypted form rather than plain text, which could be intercepted by an attacker.

-That said, following SSL’s long existence (much like some of the consultants I work with), widespread use and aggressive security research targeting it, significant risks were recently identified.
+That said, following SSL’s long existence, widespread use and aggressive security research targeting it, significant risks were recently identified.

 In 2015, v3 of the protocol was deprecated due to the discovery of a critical flaw which allowed malicious attackers to extract secret information from encrypted communications.